 Wanting Is Better Than Having: All his life, Gru fantasized about stealing the moon.
 This goal ends up clashing with his commitments to the girls.
 The final shot of the film suggests that Gru has been rewarded with both: the family is silhouetted against the moon, now returned to its place in the sky.

 Beauty, Brains and Brawn: Agnes, Margo and Edith.
-Of course, all three of them are absolutely gorgeous, intelligent, and acts like tough girls.
-But, Margo is the most intelligent and Edith is a tomboy, eventually.
+Although all three of them are lovely, intelligent, and act like tough girls.

 Chromatic Arrangement: Margo (green), Edith (pink), and Agnes (blue).
 It was even lampshaded by Gru at the end of the first movie.